HSBNE/hsbne.github.com/admin/hazardouschemicals.md

 - gather up any remaining chemical for removal offsite that day to a location of the member’s choosing.
 - collect any waste generated in a suitable container again for removal off-site but to a resource recovery centre with facilities to handle that chemical.

+### Cause Maintained Chemicals
+If a cause has decided they would like to keep a hazardous chemical onsite that would otherwise be prohibited by this policy, they may do so provided:

+- it is stored safely and appropriately according to the manufacturer guidelines and industry best practices
+- the storage of the hazardous chemical on site does not pose an unreasonable risk to the health and safety of members
+- the cause maintains an official wiki page with a list of the chemicals they keep on site
+- any relevant MSDS documents are stored in the cause's official MSDS binder
+- any relevant usage instructions are stored in the cause's official equipment binder and documented on the wiki
+- all appropriate PPE and cleanup materials are available nearby

+This does not remove the liability that an individual member has when using that hazardous chemical to follow this policy.
+Members must still follow all other requirements of this policy including minimising the chance of spills, ensure waste is captured and disposed of, etc.